 Now that the Florida Legislature has granted emergency powers to boards, a board may require the evacuation of the property in the event that the local or state authority has declared a mandatory evacuation order.
 Owners who refuse to abide by that evacuation order do so at their own risk and without the possibility of pursuing the association for loss of life or injury to themselves or their property.
 Boards can also declare the property unfit for entry or occupancy after the storm based upon the advice of experts retained by the board or on the advice of emergency management officials.

 Your plan should include annual preparation of a date stamped video and photo documentation of the community such as all of the common areas, each unit owner’s home, the association’s office and property.

 Digital technology and photographic records can be conveniently and safely stored off premises and easily retrieved, if needed.

 - Inside and outside of buildings and premises

 - accounting records

-- insurance policies, bank accounts, personnel records, records of units/ unit owners, as-built plans and specifications
+- insurance policies, bank accounts, personnel records, records of units/lots, and their owners, as-built plans and specifications

 Community Emergency Response Team (CERT)